yt-project/yt/doc/source/examining/loading_data.rst

 In addition to the above grid types, you can also load data stored on unstructured meshes.
 This type of mesh is used, for example, in many finite element calculations.
-Currently, hexahedral, tetrahedral, and wedge-shaped mesh element are supported.
+Currently, hexahedral and tetrahedral mesh elements are supported.

 To load an unstructured mesh, you need to specify the following.
 First, you need to have a coordinates array, which should be an (L, 3) array